Shaun the Sheep Movie: A Shaun the Sheep Movie: Farmageddon

 On 14 September 2015, StudioCanal announced it was working with Aardman on a sequel.
 On 25 October 2016, Aardman confirmed a sequel would go into pre-production in January 2017 as Shaun the Sheep Movie 2, with Richard Starzak, co-director of the first film, returning.
 The sequel, titled A Shaun the Sheep Movie: Farmageddon, was released in the United Kingdom on 18 October 2019, while Netflix released the film in the United States on February 14, 2020.

 Shaun the Sheep: The Beast of Mossy Bottom

 A third film, titled Shaun the Sheep: The Beast of Mossy Bottom, was confirmed to be in development on 7 May 2025.
-The film is to be directed by Steve Cox and Matthew Walker, and written by Mark Burton and Giles Pilbrow.
-It will be released in 2026, distributed by Sky Cinema in the United Kingdom and StudioCanal elsewhere.
+The film was directed by Steve Cox and Matthew Walker, and written by Mark Burton and Giles Pilbrow.
+It was released on 18 September 2026, distributed by Sky Cinema in the United Kingdom and StudioCanal elsewhere.